Los Angeles Psychiatrist Psychotherapist

 Intensive Short Term Dynamic Psychotherapy

-Most forms of psychodynamic therapy attempt to help us understand how our current suffering is due to painful and often unconscious feelings; to show us how defense mechanisms are getting in the way of a healthy life; and how to link the current difficulties to past painful experiences in life, especially those that involve significant figures such as our parents and siblings.
-Unfortunately, developing insight into ourselves is valuable, but often insufficient, to bring about the kinds of changes that most seek from therapy.
+Unfortunately, developing insight into oneself is valuable but often insufficient to bring about the kinds of changes that most seek when they enter therapy.
 Many people find that even after significant periods of time in therapy, they are still struggling with the issues that led them to seek help in the first place.
 Those of us who practice ISTDP have found that this approach has the potential to be more effective than other therapies.
-It appears that the majority of patients in need of psychotherapy prove to be good candidates for ISTDP.
-How to find out if you might be helped by this approach can only be determined by a consultation that will likely be different from previous therapy experiences you may have had.
+How to find out if you might be helped by this approach can only be determined by a 90-120 minute consultation which will allow you to experience how this approach differs from previous therapy experiences you may have had.

-At the heart of ISTDP is the belief that it is not enough just to have insight into our feelings.
-Rather, we believe that the way to change the most is to have a direct experience of feelings in the therapy session itself.
-This leads the therapist to take a very active stance in helping patients experience deep and essential feelings.
-The therapist works to identify defenses that are preventing a patient from having direct access to feelings.
-Patients are helped to face the defenses they use so that they can begin to make the choice to relinquish defenses in order to face their feelings honestly and fully.
+At the heart of ISTDP is the belief that it is not enough to have insight into our feelings.
+Rather, it is thought that the way to change the most is to have a direct experience of feelings in the therapy session itself.
+This means that the therapist takes a very active stance in helping patients experience deep and essential feelings.
+The therapist works hard to identify the defenses that are preventing a patient from having direct access to feelings.
+Patients are acquainted with their defenses so that they can begin to make a choice about keeping these defenses or facing their feelings honestly and fully.
 This process usually triggers anxiety which is understandable given that feelings are being brought closer to the surface that are associated with pain and a sense of danger.
+In ISTDP, anxiety is addressed throughout the session to help the patient regulate anxiety so that feelings can emerge and not be overwhelming.
+Patients are helped to see the various ways that feelings are being avoided even when it appears that meaningful issues are being addressed in the session.
+For example, talking about other people in your life may be a diversion from facing your own feelings towards them.
+Tendencies to speak from an intellectual and rational standpoint are identified and challenged so that underlying feelings can be revealed and faced directly.
+The feeling of anger is often threatening and avoided and this must be addressed since anger which is suppressed often leads to depression and self-defeating patterns of behavior.

 In short, a serious collaboration takes place between therapist and patient to get to the heart of the matter and not waste time talking around the issues.
-Sometimes the experience may feel very challenging and intense, especially when patients are accustomed to having wide latitude to talk about whatever comes to their minds in therapy.
+Sometimes the experience may feel very challenging and intense, especially when patients are accustomed to having a wide latitude to talk about whatever comes to their minds in therapy.
 However, patients generally appreciate that the therapist is making a serious effort to help them get to a point of mental health that is consistent with their stated goals and which will prove to be enduring.
 While the approach is called short term, this does not mean that a specific number of sessions is predetermined.
 Instead, the therapist is committed to working with the patient to make each session be a meaningful step towards addressing the core issues that led to the decision to seek help in therapy.

 Los Angeles Psychiatrist